The Second Best Exotic Marigold Hotel

 The Second Best Exotic Marigold Hotel is a 2015 comedy drama film that is the sequel to The Best Exotic Marigold Hotel.
-Its ensemble cast is Judi Dench, Maggie Smith, Dev Patel, Bill Nighy, Celia Imrie, Penelope Wilton, Ronald Pickup, David Strathairn, and Richard Gere.
+The motion picture starred ensemble cast consisting of Judi Dench, Maggie Smith, Dev Patel, Bill Nighy, Celia Imrie, Penelope Wilton, Ronald Pickup, David Strathairn, and Richard Gere.
 The film was directed by John Madden and written by Ol Parker.

 Plot

 Muriel Donnelly and Sonny Kapoor travel to San Diego, California to propose a plan to hotel magnate Ty Burley for buying and opening a second hotel in India as a companion to the Best Exotic Marigold Hotel.
 They are told that a company inspector will anonymously visit India to evaluate the project.

 Back in Jaipur, Evelyn Greenslade is offered a job as a fabric buyer.
 She is concerned that at age 79, the job will require many responsibilities and considerable travel.
 Douglas Ainslie, who is in love with Evelyn, is worried about losing time with her as well, and also eager to introduce her to his daughter.

 Sonny's life becomes complicated by plans for his upcoming wedding to Sunaina, plus a possible rival for her affections and his business interests.
 He is also desperate to impress American visitor Guy Chambers, whom he immediately identifies as the American hotel chain's anonymous inspector.
 Noting the interest Guy has taken in Sonny's mother, he encourages a romantic relationship between them at first, then angrily resents it when he concludes Guy is not the inspector after all.

 Madge Hardcastle's dilemma is deciding between two suitors from India and which to wed.
 Norman Cousins becomes frantic when he believes a local taxi driver mistakenly assumed Norman wanted a fatal accident to befall his current sweetheart, Carol, but then discovers that she has been sleeping with other men.
 And Douglas' daughter arrives for a visit together with his estranged wife Jean (who returned to the UK at the end of the previous film) seeking a divorce so that she can remarry.

 Muriel, while having received bad news from a medical appointment, struggles to keep Sonny from ruining his wedding, his business and his future, having become quite fond of him.
 Decisions come to a head for all during the colourful wedding of Sonny and Sunaina.